How to Be a Kickass Project Manager

 What’s the key to proper time management?
 Simply not to work more, but to work more efficiently.
 You should structure your time so that you get more done in less time (without the extra stress of course).
 Studies show that people who work more hours (over 55 hours per week), do not get more done than those who work less than that.

 Here’s how time management software helps you get more work done each day:

-- Schedule tasks, set priorities and deadlines to organise work, and to motivate you and your team to get things done on time.
+- Schedule tasks, set priorities and deadlines to organize work, and to motivate you and your team to get things done on time.

 - Track time, and see which routine tasks waste your own and your team’s time.

-- Track, share and analyse key metrics on your team’s utilisation on one complete dashboard.
+- Track, share and analyze key metrics on your team’s utilization on one complete dashboard.

 - Track both billable and nonbillable time spent on projects, clients, and meetings.

 - Be in complete control over your team’s time – get a complete overview of everyone’s activities with a shared calendar, schedule meetings, and plan tasks hour-by-hour.